borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Kruskal's Algorithm/JAVA.md

-Sure!
-Let's explore Kruskal's Algorithm, its Java implementation, output, time complexity, space complexity, and a summary.
+*Let's explore Kruskal's Algorithm, its Java implementation, output, time complexity, space complexity, and a summary.*

-Kruskal's Algorithm (Minimum Spanning Tree):
+# Kruskal's Algorithm (Minimum Spanning Tree):

-Kruskal's Algorithm is a greedy algorithm used to find the minimum spanning tree (MST) of a connected, undirected graph with weighted edges.
-The MST is a subgraph that includes all the vertices of the original graph while minimizing the total edge weight.
-Kruskal's Algorithm works by sorting all the edges in non-decreasing order of their weights and adding them to the MST one by one, while ensuring that no cycles are formed.
+-   Kruskal's Algorithm is a greedy algorithm used to find the minimum spanning tree (MST) of a connected, undirected graph with weighted edges.
+-   The MST is a subgraph that includes all the vertices of the original graph while minimizing the total edge weight.
+-   Kruskal's Algorithm works by sorting all the edges in non-decreasing order of their weights and adding them to the MST one by one, while ensuring that no cycles are formed.

-Java Implementation:
+**`Java Implementation:`**

 ```java
 import java.util.*;